2007 Rally Japan

 The 2007 Rally Japan was the 14th round of the 2007 World Rally Championship.
 It took place between 26 and 28 October 2007.

 Report

-Ford Mikko Hirvonen took the lead on Friday afternoon after overtaking Jari-Matti Latvala.
-Hirvonen then led the rally to the end.
-After team-mate Marcus Grönholm had already retired on Friday morning, the task was to keep Sébastien Loeb behind and thereby take points from him in the Drivers' World Championship.
-Hirvonen did that with success, he put the three-time world champion under pressure and fought an exciting battle for the top with him.
+Ford driver Mikko Hirvonen overtook Jari-Matti Latvala to take the lead on Friday afternoon and remained in first place for the rest of the rally.
+His teammate Marcus Grönholm had retired earlier that day, while Hirvonen stayed ahead of Sébastien Loeb.

 The situation changed on Saturday afternoon.
 Loeb was also eliminated after his co-driver Daniel Elena misread a pace note.
 Third-placed Latvala, who had led the rally at the start, also had to retire after an accident.
 Both later started again under the Rallye 2 regulations.
 So Hirvonen had a new pursuer Daniel Sordo.
 However, Hirvonen's lead was already large enough for him to control the rally.
 In the end, Hirvonen had a 37.4 second lead over Sordo.
 Loeb won four special stages on Sunday, after which he finally had to retire due to oil pressure problems.